Sandhyaajadhav/sales_Data_analysis_python/README.md

-# sales_Data_analysis_python
+# Sales Data Analysis Using Python

-This project analyzes sales data to uncover insights such as:  Monthly sales trends  Best-selling products  Revenue by region  Sales performance visualization  The analysis is done using Python, Pandas, NumPy, Matplotlib, and Seaborn.
+This project analyzes sales data to identify trends and insights using Python.

+## Tools Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn

+## How to Run
+1. Install dependencies using `pip install -r requirements.txt`
+2. Run `python sales_analysis.py`

+## Author
+Sandhya Jadhav